 Henry A. Crumpton has served on our board of directors since the completion of our initial public offering.
 Ambassador Henry A. Crumpton is the Co-Chairman and Co-CEO of Martin+Crumpton Group (M+CG) LLC, a strategic international advisory and business development firm.
 In 2008 he founded Crumpton Group which in 2020 merged with JPM Advisory.
 Since 2019, Ambassador Crumpton has been a partner at AIM13|CVP, a venture capital firm focused on investing in emerging technologies, especially in the defense, national security and intelligence domains.
 Ambassador Crumpton is currently a board member of Allied BioScience and an advisory board member of Stone Canyon Industries.
 He previously served on the advisory boards of The Coca-Cola Company from 2012 to 2014, AECOM, Inc. from 2009 to 2013, and DC Capital Partners from 2013 to 2016.
 He was a director at Argan, Inc. (NYSE: AGX) from 2008 to 2017.
 In 1981, Ambassador Crumpton joined the CIA's Clandestine Service as an operations officer.
 For most of his 24-year career, he operated in the foreign field, including assignments as Chief of Station.
 In Washington, D.C., he served at the FBI as Deputy Chief of the International Terrorism Operations Section from 1998 to 1999.
 He was Deputy Chief (Operations) of CIA's Counterterrorism Center from 1999 to 2001.
 He also led the CIA's Afghanistan campaign from 2001 to 2002.
 He was Chief of the CIA's National Resources Division from 2003 to 2005.
-From 2005 until 2007, Ambassador Crumpton served as the Coordinator for Counterterrorism at the U.S. Department of State.
-Ambassador Crumpton is the recipient of the Intelligence Commendation Medal; the George H.W.
-Bush Award for excellence in counterterrorism; the Sherman Kent Award, in recognition of an outstanding contribution to the literature of intelligence; the Donovan Award; and the Distinguished Intelligence Medal, the CIA's highest award for achievement.
+From 2005 until 2007, Ambassador Crumpton served as the Coordinator for Counterterrorism; the Sherman Kent Award, in recognition of an outstanding contribution to the literature of intelligence; the Donovan Award; and the Distinguished Intelligence Medal, the CIA's highest award for achievement.
 Ambassador Crumpton is a member of the Council on Foreign Relations and the OSS Society.
 He also serves on the CIA Officers Memorial Foundation board.
-He received a B.A. in Political Science from the University of New Mexico and a Masters in International Public Policy, with honors, from Johns Hopkins University's School of Advanced International Studies.
-We believe Ambassador Crumpton's significant experience in the defense and intelligence sectors in various governmental positions makes him well-qualified to serve as a member of our board of directors.
+He received a B.A. in Political Science from the University of New Mexico and a Masters in International Public Policy, with honors, from Johns Ho